ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2017-01-19-03_Introduction_to_Python_2.md

 		- *Both* constantly talk to each other: comment on what you're typing, comment on what is being typed
 	 6. Switch roles every ~5 minutes

+[^4]:

+    It is convenient to put the class definition into a separate module, let's say `bodies.py`, and then you can import the class definitions as

+        from bodies import Sphere

+    This tends to be more manageable than working interactively and it is an excellent way to modularize code.